 The chocolates of Recchiuti are by far the most exquisite chocolates in San Francisco.
 As mentioned in previous posts, I love the handcrafted chocolate bars of Dandelion and TCHO Chocolate, but Recchiuti is known for its velvety truffles and ganaches.
 No surprise: I loved the Madagascan squares and the Fleur de Sel sea salt caramels.
 Recchiuti Confections does both of these extremely well and is just one more reason to visit this fabulous chocolate-loving city.

 As much as we enjoyed our time in San Francisco and Oakland, it was time to move on to wine country.
-Please join us back here the week of December 30th, when we’ll toast in the new year with some remarkable finds in the California wine regions of Napa, Sonoma, and Lodi.
+In the next post, we’ll toast in the new year with some remarkable finds in the California wine regions of Napa, Sonoma, and Lodi.
+Cheers!